DoDAO-io/dodao-aave-guides/generated/markdown/decentralized-lending.md

 ##### Which of the following are correct about lending in Aave?

-- [x]  lending in Aave doesn't require any personal data
+- [x]  Lending in Aave doesn't require any personal data
-- [ ]  lending in Aave is highly stable and guaranteed returns
+- [ ]  Lending in Aave is highly stable and guaranteed returns
 - [x]  Aave has no limits for lending
 - [ ]  None of these